Panretin Side Effects

 Note: This page contains side effects data for the generic drug alitretinoin topical.
 It is possible that some of the dosage forms included below may not apply to the brand name Panretin.

 Common side effects of Panretin include: pain, pruritus, and skin rash.
-Other side effects include: exfoliative dermatitis, dermatological disease, and skin edema.
+Other side effects include: exfoliative dermatitis, disorder of integument, and skin edema.
 See below for a comprehensive list of adverse effects.

 For the Consumer

 Applies to alitretinoin topical: topical gel/jelly

 As well as its needed effects, alitretinoin topical (the active ingredient contained in Panretin) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking alitretinoin topical, check with your doctor or nurse as soon as possible:More common:

 - cracking, crusting, drainage, or oozing of the skin